 r Resources – change the resources you use for class activities.
 Look for new textbooks, web sites, on-line teaching communities and experts.
 One small, new idea can lead to something big!

-Follow by email to get all our updates!
+Follow us by email to get all our updates!
+Also, you can check out more resources by following us on Facebook and Twitter!